falldamagestudio/UE-Jenkins-BuildSystem/README.md

 If you don't know the tech since before, you should expect to spend a fair bit of time as you figure out "why isn't my build personal system replica starting up properly?"

+You will use at least this on a regular basis:
 * Terraform
 * Google Cloud Platform - Cloud Console, `gcloud`, `gsutil` - VMs, load balancers, cloud storage buckets, firewall rules, Google Kubernetes Engine, Secrets Manager, Service Accounts, IAM permissions
 * Kubernetes - `kubectl`, `gcloud container`, `helm` - nodes, pods, secrets, yaml resource definitions